sealink/rails_core_extensions/README.md

 Add to your Gemfile:
 gem 'rails_core_extensions'

-This gems contains many extensions including 2 sort extensions:
+This gems contains many extensions including a sort extension:

 Sortable